ahmedmassli/game_code/README.md

   - Uses HTML5 `required` attributes for basic validation.
   - Also redirects to the homepage after submission.

-> **Note**: All forms currently use `GET` methods.
-For improved security and privacy, switching to `POST` and backend handling is recommended in future versions.

 ## 📱 JavaScript & Interactivity

 - Uses **jQuery** for DOM manipulation and interactivity.